CommonAccord/NVCA_2020_SPA/Form/Was-2022-11-05a-BaseConversion.md

 6.17.Ti=No Commitment for Additional Financing

-6.17.1.sec=The Company acknowledges and agrees that no Purchaser has made any representation, undertaking, commitment or agreement to provide or assist the Company in obtaining any financing, investment or other assistance, other than the purchase of the Shares as set forth herein and subject to the conditions set forth herein.

-6.17.2.0.sec=In addition, the Company acknowledges and agrees that

-6.17.2.1.sec=no statements, whether written or oral, made by any Purchaser or its representatives on or after the date of this Agreement shall create an obligation, commitment or agreement to provide or assist the Company in obtaining any financing or investment,

-6.17.2.2.sec=the Company shall not rely on any such statement by any Purchaser or its representatives, and

-6.17.2.3.sec=an obligation, commitment or agreement to provide or assist the Company in obtaining any financing or investment may only be created by a written agreement, signed by such Purchaser and the Company, setting forth the terms and conditions of such financing or investment and stating that the parties intend for such writing to be a binding obligation or agreement.
+6.17.sec=The Company acknowledges and agrees that no Purchaser has made any representation, undertaking, commitment or agreement to provide or assist the Company in obtaining any financing, investment or other assistance, other than the purchase of the Shares as set forth herein and subject to the conditions set forth herein.
+In addition, the Company acknowledges and agrees that (i) no statements, whether written or oral, made by any Purchaser or its representatives on or after the date of this Agreement shall create an obligation, commitment or agreement to provide or assist the Company in obtaining any financing or investment, (ii) the Company shall not rely on any such statement by any Purchaser or its representatives, and (iii) an obligation, commitment or agreement to provide or assist the Company in obtaining any financing or investment may only be created by a written agreement, signed by such Purchaser and the Company, setting forth the terms and conditions of such financing or investment and stating that the parties intend for such writing to be a binding obligation or agreement.
+Each Purchaser shall have the right, in its sole and absolute discretion, to refuse or decline to participate in any other financing of or investment in the Company, and shall have no obligation to assist or cooperate with the Company in obtaining any financing, investment or other assistance.

-6.17.2.=[G/Z/ol-i/s3]

-6.17.3.sec=Each Purchaser shall have the right, in its sole and absolute discretion, to refuse or decline to participate in any other financing of or investment in the Company, and shall have no obligation to assist or cooperate with the Company in obtaining any financing, investment or other assistance.

-6.17.=[G/Z/paras/s3]

 Optional:

 6.18.Ti=Waiver of Conflicts

-6.18.1.sec=Each party to this Agreement acknowledges that [insert name of Company counsel], counsel for the Company, may have in the past performed, and may continue to or in the future perform, legal services for certain of the Purchasers in matters that are similar, but not substantially related, to the transactions described in this Agreement, including the representation of such Purchasers in venture capital financings and other matters.

-6.18.2.0.sec=Accordingly, each party to this Agreement hereby acknowledges that

-6.18.2.1.sec=they have had an opportunity to ask for information relevant to this disclosure, and

-6.18.2.2.sec=[insert name of Company counsel] represents only the Company with respect to the Agreement and the transactions contemplated hereby.
+6.18.sec=Each party to this Agreement acknowledges that [insert name of Company counsel], counsel for the Company, may have in the past performed, and may continue to or in the future perform, legal services for certain of the Purchasers in matters that are similar, but not substantially related, to the transactions described in this Agreement, including the representation of such Purchasers in venture capital financings and other matters.
+Accordingly, each party to this Agreement hereby acknowledges that (a) they have had an opportunity to ask for information relevant to this disclosure, and (b) [insert name of Company counsel] represents only the Company with respect to the Agreement and the transactions contemplated hereby.
+The Company gives its informed consent to [insert name of Company counsel]’s representation of the Purchasers in matters not substantially related to this Agreement, and the Purchasers give their informed consent to [insert name of Company counsel]’s representation of the Company in connection with this Agreement and the transactions contemplated hereby.

-6.18.2.=[G/Z/ol-a/s2]

-6.18.3.sec=The Company gives its informed consent to [insert name of Company counsel]’s representation of the Purchasers in matters not substantially related to this Agreement, and the Purchasers give their informed consent to [insert name of Company counsel]’s representation of the Company in connection with this Agreement and the transactions contemplated hereby.

-6.18.=[G/Z/paras/s2]

 [Signature Page Follows]